Introduction

 Crystals of pure iodine can be obtained in sealed glass vials or by simply adding a few crystals to a spectrometer cuvette.
 A little heat is then applied provided to create iodine vapour.
 Since iodine already has a vapour pressure of 0.3mBar at room temperature this presents no practical challenges.

 Having said that, one practical issue you can encounter is maintaining a sufficient quantity of iodine vapour in the spectrometer cuvette, as a spectrum is being captured.
 With the absorption experiment, this was achieved with a hot air gun.
 However, once the heat source is removed, a common problem is that gaseous iodine can quickly cool and recrystallize on the walls of the cuvette.
-This can interfere with recording the emission spectrum.
+This can interfere with recording the spectrum.

 To avoid this, or at least to minimize it, a small temperature controlled laboratory hotplate was used which maintains the cuvette and sample holder at around 80-100°C. This ensures a reasonable quantity of iodine vapour in the cuvette so we can capture the fluorescence emission spectrum.